How to get the best music for DJs in 2025

 Buying Music

-We could definitely be listing some places that everyone knows like iTunes, Beatport, or Amazon Music (which are still top choices with a large library), but we’ve decided to spice it up a bit and give you several options that are niche and definitely interesting.
+We could be listing some places that everyone knows like iTunes, Beatport, or Amazon Music (which are still top choices with a large library), but we’ve decided to spice it up a bit and give you several options that are niche and interesting.

-Ripping CD and Vinyl
+Ripping Vinyl and CDs

 Thank you!
 Your submission has been received!